enthought/mayavi/docs/source/mayavi/mlab_changing_object_looks.rst

 :Color:
   The color of the objects created by a plotting function can be specified explicitly using the 'color' keyword argument of the function.
-This color is than applied uniformly to all the objects created.
+This color is then applied uniformly to all the objects created.

   If you want to vary the color across your visualization, you need to specify scalar information for each data point.
-Some functions try to guess this information: these scalars default to the norm of the vectors, for functions with vectors, or to the z elevation for functions where is meaningful, such as :func:`surf` or :func:`barchart`.
+Some functions try to guess this information: these scalars default to the norm of the vectors, for functions with vectors, or to the z elevation for functions where it is meaningful, such as :func:`surf` or :func:`barchart`.

   This scalar information is converted into colors using the colormap, or